 - students from families earning £25,000 or less get a full grant to help with living costs

-- under our new National Scholarship Programme, universities will offer extra financial help to students from disadvantaged backgrounds
+- under our National Scholarship Programme, universities and colleges will offer extra financial help to eligible students from disadvantaged backgrounds (this programme runs for 3 academic years from 2012 to 2013, 2013 to 2014 and 2014 to 2015)

-Universities and colleges that charge the highest amounts - between £6,000 and £9,000 for full-time students – must now offer students more financial support under an access agreement, which outlines what they will do to attract and support students from disadvantaged backgrounds.
-Universities will offer bursaries and other financial support, and carry out outreach work such as partnering with schools in disadvantaged areas of the country.
-Universities have to set up an agreement with the Office for Fair Access (OFFA).
+Any university or college that wants to charge the highest amounts for tuition - between £6,000 and £9,000 for full-time students – must have an access agreement approved by the independent Director of Fair Access.
+This outlines what they will do to attract and support students from disadvantaged backgrounds.
+Institutions with access agreements will offer bursaries and other financial support, and carry out outreach work such as partnering with schools in disadvantaged areas of the country.

-In the Autumn Statement 2013 we announced that we would provide 30,000 more student places for 2014 to 2015 before removing the cap on higher education student numbers in 2015 to 2016 to ensure that an estimated 60,000 more young people can go to university every year.
+In the Autumn Statement 2013 we announced that we would provide 30,000 more student places for 2014 to 2015.
+We’re also removing the cap on higher education student numbers in 2015 to 2016.
+This will ensure that an estimated 60,000 more young people can go to university every year.

 In May 2010 we published the coalition agreement, which stated our aim to “attract a higher proportion of students from disadvantaged backgrounds” into higher education.